Open Source AI Agent Framework for Enterprise

 Skill-based multi-system integration

-Connect observability, ITSM, OA, CRM, and other internal systems through webhook entrypoints, Skills, and Providers so enterprise software can gain AI capability.
+Connect observability, ITSM, OA, CRM, SmartCMP, Jira, and other internal systems through webhook entrypoints, Skills, and Providers so enterprise software can gain AI capability.

 Enterprise-approved model access

-Route AI requests through enterprise-controlled LLM providers instead of ad hoc user-by-user model choices.
+Route AI requests through enterprise-approved LLM providers instead of ad hoc user-by-user model choices.

 Deployment modes